simonsjostrand-portfolio/dream-journal/README.md

 ## Features
 - Add new dreams with a title, date, and description.
 - Dreams are stored in **local storage** for persistence.
+- Edit or delete dreams (hover a dream article to show buttons)
 - Smooth scroll-to-top icon appearing after scrolling past header.
 - Simple and clean UI.